Samthos/MC-MPn-Direct/README.md

 * **SAMPLER**: (STRING) Sets method to use to sample the electron-pair importance function.
 Default=DIRECT

   * DIRECT: Use the direct sampling algorithm for the electron-pair coordinates.
-  * METROPOLIS: Use the Metropolis sampling algorithm for the electron-pair coordinates. **Not compatable with control variates**
+  * METROPOLIS: Use the Metropolis sampling algorithm for the electron-pair coordinates. **Only if all CV_LEVELS are zero**

 * **TAU_INTEGRATION**: (STRING) Sets method to integrate imaginary-time coordinates.
 Default=STOCHASTIC